 Represented Crown on an appeal against conviction following what appeared to be inconsistent verdicts by the jury at trial.

 Successfully appealed against a sentence imposed for robbery.

 Successfully resisted an appeal against conviction involving the law relating to inferences from silence.

 Successfully resisted an appeal against conviction involving the law in relation to proof of previous convictions for bad character applications.

 Appeared for the Crown on a judicial review case relating to ‘grave crime’ arguments.

-Tim also regularly appears in County Court and High Court proceedings, particularly in employment-related matters such as protection from harassment claims, restraint of trade and negligent reference cases.
+Tim also regularly appears in County Court and High Court proceedings, particularly in employment-related matters such as breach of contract, stress at work/ protection from harassment claims, restraint of trade and negligent reference cases.

-Drawing on his experience of criminal advocacy, he has an interest in professional disciplinary and regulatory proceedings and has previously acted in directors’ disqualification proceedings.
+Drawing on his experience of criminal advocacy, he has an interest in professional disciplinary and regulatory proceedings.